VH-Lab/NDIcalc-vis-matlab/NDI_Pipeline_Manager_User_Manual.md

 ## 1. Introduction

 The NDI Pipeline Manager is a graphical interface designed to streamline the creation, editing, and execution of data analysis pipelines.
-It allows users to chain together multiple Calculator Instances, customize their parameters using MATLAB code, and automatically generate paper-ready figures from NDI sessions.
+It allows users to chain together multiple Calculator Instances, customize their parameters using MATLAB code, and automatically generate figures from NDI sessions.

 ---